objectbox/objectbox-swift/README.md

 ## Why use ObjectBox for Swift data persistence?

 Simple but powerful; frugal but fast: The ObjectBox NoSQL database offers an intuitive Swift API that's easy to pick up, fun to work with, and incredibly fast, making it sustainable in many ways.
-Its frugal recource use (CPU, memory, battery / power) makes ObjectBox an ideal and sustainable choice for iOS apps.
+Its frugal resource use (CPU, memory, battery / power) makes ObjectBox an ideal and sustainable choice for iOS apps.
 So why not give it a try right away?
 Check out the [installation section below](#add-objectbox-to-your-project).
 You can also star this repository for later 🌟